 There is a collection of books on or about old members named the Orielensia collection housed in the Cedar Room of the Senior Library.
 If you would like to consult a book from this collection, or an item from our special collections, please let Library staff know.

-We have lots of assistive equipment available for you to use in our Library: noise cancelling headphones, book supports, pens, paper, rulers, chargers, cables, computer mice, book snakes, USB sticks, magnifiers and coloured acetate.
-Just come and ask at the Library office.
+We have lots of assistive equipment available for you to use in our Library: noise cancelling headphones, book supports, laptop stands, pens, paper, rulers, chargers, cables, computer mice, book snakes, USB sticks, magnifiers and coloured acetate.
+Just come and ask at the Library Office.
 Let us know if you would like us to add something.

 Printing and copying